Dav-C/board-game-tools/readme.md

 -create a superuser

--login to the admin and associate the super user with a tool_session
+-login to the admin and associate the super user with a user profile

 -go to http://127.0.0.1:8000/login and login with the super user

--create a new session wiht the + button
+-create a new session with the + button

 -add a tool to your session using the drop down menu (only the HP trackers are available right now)